tylercope/android-segmented-control/README.md

 android-segmented-control
 =========================
-Android-Segmented is a custom view for Android which is based on RadioGroup and RadioButton widget.
+Android-Segmented is a custom view for Android which is based on LinearLayout ~RadioGroup~ and the CheckBox ~RadioButton~ widget.
 This implementation is inspired by [Segmented Controls](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/UIKitUICatalog/UISegmentedControl.html) for iOS.

+**This fork supports multiple selection and button toggle off.**

 ![Sample Image](https://raw.githubusercontent.com/hoang8f/android-segmented-control/master/screenshot/screenshot3.png)